 Laurin Macios, Executive Director

 Laurin Macios holds an MFA in Poetry from the University of New Hampshire, where she taught on fellowship for three years.
 Her work appears in Salamander, Green Mountains Review online, [PANK], Boxcar Poetry Review, The Pinch, Third Wednesday, and elsewhere.
 She was a finalist for the 2014 Boston Review/92Y Unterberg Poetry Center Discovery Prize and the 2016 Hudson Book Prize and 2016 St Lawrence Prize, both from Black Lawrence Press.
 She is the former Program Director of the Poetry Society of America (January 2016-June 2017) and Mass Poetry (June 2013-December 2015).
 She splits her time between New York and Massachusetts and can be found online at laurinbeckermacios.com.

 January O’Neil, Massachusetts Poetry Festival Executive Director

-January directs the Massachusetts Poetry Festival and is the author of Underlife (CavanKerry Press, December 2009), and the collection Misery Islands (CavanKerry Press, fall 2014).
+January O'Neil directs the Massachusetts Poetry Festival and is the author of Underlife (CavanKerry Press, 2009), and Misery Islands (CavanKerry Press, 2014).
 She is an assistant professor of English at Salem State University.
 January’s poems and articles have appeared in Ploughshares, Sou’Wester, JMWW, North American Review, The MOM Egg, Crab Creek Review, Ouroboros Review, Drunken Boat, Crab Orchard Review, Callaloo, Literary Mama, Field, Seattle Review, and Cave Canem anthologies II and IV, among others.
-Underlife was a finalist for ForeWord Reviews Book of the Year Award, and the 2010 Paterson Poetry Prize.
-In December 2009, January was awarded a Money for Women/Barbara Deming Memorial Fund grant.
-She was featured in Poets & Writers magazine’s January/February 2010 Inspiration issue as one of its 12 debut poets.
-Her poem, “Chocolate,” was nominated for a 2011 Pushcart Prize.
+Underlife was a finalist for ForeWord Reviews Book of the Year Award and the 2010 Paterson Poetry Prize.
+January was awarded a 2009 Money for Women/Barbara Deming Memorial Fund grant.
+She was featured as one of Poets & Writers magazine’s 12 debut poets in 2010, and her poem “Chocolate” was nominated for a 2011 Pushcart Prize.
 She runs a popular blog called Poet Mom.

 Sara Siegel, Program Director